komax/blog/_drafts/grobid.md

 How to use GROBID
 ==
 GROBID offers a web user interface to interactively submit pdfs.
-In addition, you can submit your pdfs via a REST api, such as curl or clients from GROBID.
+In addition, you can invoke these services via a REST API.
+We discuss both how to use the web user interface and use the REST API, via curl and REST clients from GROBID.

-To use the web interface, open <http://localhost:8070> in your browser to do so.
+To use the web interface, open <http://localhost:8070> in your browser.
 We use [this open access publication](https://www.pnas.org/content/105/49/19052/) in the following:
 ```
 Nathan, R., Getz, W. M., Revilla, E., Holyoak, M., Kadmon, R., Saltz, D., & Smouse, P. E. (2008).
 A movement ecology paradigm for unifying organismal movement research.
 Proceedings of the National Academy of Sciences, 105(49), 19052-19059.
 ```
-I presume this paper is in your home directory stored as ```papers/nathan_2009_movement_ecology.pdf```.
+I presume this paper is stored in your home directory as ```papers/nathan_2009_movement_ecology.pdf```.

 Then, clicking ```TEI``` and uploading the pdf should yield the following:
 ![grobid-web-ui](/assets/images/grobid/grobid_webui.png){: width="600px"}